 Experimental and progressive theatre is on the rise in Dallas-Fort Worth, and Denton Community Theatre is happy to be home to some of the best.
-The PONTBank Black Box Theatre space, made possible by the Denton Record-Chronicle, features Denton’s most independent and experimental theatre.
-Up-and-coming writers, directors, and actors are showcased in this venue, along with our yearly Method & Madness New Play Festival.
+The POINTBank Black Box Theatre space, made possible by the Denton Record-Chronicle, features Denton’s most independent and experimental theatre.
+Up-and-coming writers, directors, and actors are showcased at Black Box Theatre, along with our yearly Method & Madness New Play Festival.

 The Black Box Theatre is an intimate theatre space, perfect for a variety of performances.
 Come enjoy a new play from a soon-to-be superstar playwright, or watch some of Denton’s most talented directors hone their craft in action.